Add to collection

 Below are some websites devoted to the periodic table.
 They have interactive activities for students.

-In 2019, the periodic table of elements observes its 150th anniversary.
-Radio New Zealand celebrates the International Year of the The Periodic Table with the series Elemental.
-Nights with Bryan Crump has an element of week each Friday night.
+In 2019, the periodic table of elements observed its 150th anniversary.
+Radio New Zealand celebrated the International Year of The Periodic Table with the series Elemental.

 Visit the International Year of the Periodic Table website.